zzzprojects/docs/dapper-plus.net/pages/documentations/old_to_remove/logging/logging.md

 ## Getting Started

-There is 2 ways to use the logging features
+There are two ways to use the logging features

 ### Logging with an action